 The Colorado Homeschool Law “In A Nutshell”

-– What are the three legal options for homeschooling in Colorado?
+– What are the two legal homeschooling options?

-– Which Colorado law are we exempt from, and which one do we have to comply with?
+– Which Colorado law are we exempt from, and which law do we have to comply with?

-– What ages does Colorado’s Home School Law apply to?
+– What ages does the law apply to?

 – Where do I send my NOI?

-– What information am I required to include on the NOI?
+– What information am I required to include?

 – Do I need to file a new NOI every year?

 – I just moved to Colorado.
-When do I need to file?
+How soon do I have to file?

 – I just pulled my 5-year-old out of school.
+She’s not ‘compulsory school age’.
 Do I still have to file an NOI?

-– Do I have to fill out the school district’s NOI form?
+– Do I have to fill out the school district’s form?

 – Does my homeschool year begin and end at the same time as the public school?